 Knowing building wasn’t an option, these were the criteria Hodges and his team had for a product change communication solution:

 “Until LaunchNotes, there was no one tool that could do all three of these things,” Hodges says.
-“Now I can’t see a reason why a product or marketing team should need to build and maintain a homegrown solution.
+“Now I can’t see any reason why a modern product or marketing team would ever build or maintain a homegrown solution.
 It makes no sense.”

-As someone whose career was largely shaped by his experience in product marketing, it wasn’t surprising that Matt is passionate about ensuring PMMs have the right tools to be successful.
-In his words, “Prior to LaunchNotes, our product updates were a mix of sporadic blog posts and emails and in my experience these kinds of one-off activities don’t set up a PMM team to be successful over the long run.
+As someone whose career was largely shaped by his experience in product marketing, a role that sits squarely between the product and marketing orgs, it wasn’t surprising to see Matt's passion for ensuring those closest to the product strategy and roadmap had the necessary tools for properly communicating product change.
+In his words, “Prior to LaunchNotes, our product updates were a mix of sporadic blog posts and emails and in my experience these kinds of one-off activities don’t set up any GTM motion to be successful over the long run.
 LaunchNotes was the perfect solution to this problem.”

 In closing, we asked Matt two final questions:

 “Just do it!
 Product momentum is one of the most powerful growth levers any SaaS business has, and LaunchNotes has created the perfect tool for amplifying this momentum and using it to grow your business.
 The risk is low.
 The potential payoff is high.”